J-81/GeneLab_Data_Processing-1/Bisulfite-sequencing/GL-DPPD-XXXX.md

 * `-a` - specific adapter sequence to be trimmed off of forward or single reads
 * `-a2` - specific adapter sequence to be trimmed off of reverse reads
 * `--paired` - specifies data are paired-end
-* positional arguments represent the input files, 2 of them if paired-end data
+* positional arguments represent the input read files, 2 of them if paired-end data

 **Parameter Definitions for `trimRRBSdiversityAdaptCustomers.py `:**